Academic Integrity

 The whole process is set out in the formal academic regulations - Regulations for Student Academic Integrity.

-The head will review the case, and may impose appropriate disciplinary punishments including requiring the student to re-submit coursework, re-take examination and failing the course.
-Considering the seriousness and nature of each case, the department head may refer the case to the dean of the school or the director of IPO to look at the case.
-Additional sanctions including making a note on the student’s transcript may be imposed.
+The Head will review the case, and may impose appropriate disciplinary punishments including requiring the student to re-submit coursework, re-take examination and failing the course.
+Considering the seriousness and nature of each case, the department head may refer the case to the Dean of the School/AIS to look at the case.
+Tougher sanctions including making a note on the student’s transcript may be imposed.
 The note may be removed on graduation provided that the student does not commit more than one offense.

-If a student is confirmed to have committed a second act of academic misconduct, or a serious case, the dean or the director of IPO responsible for the student’s program will review the case and impose appropriate sanctions, or even refer the case to the Student Disciplinary Committee for further review.
-The committee may impose additional disciplinary punishments.
+If a student is confirmed to have committed a second act of academic misconduct, or a serious case, the Dean responsible for the student’s program will review the case and impose appropriate sanctions, or even refer the case to the Student Disciplinary Committee for further review.
+The committee may impose disciplinary punishments as deemed appropriate, which may include some severe ones like cancellation of academic credits already earned, suspension/termination of studies, and ineligibility for honors for graduation.

-Students found guilty of academic offenses may appeal to the Provost against the verdict or the penalty imposed by the department heads, the dean of the schools or the director of IPO.
+Students found guilty of academic offenses may appeal to the Provost against the verdict or the penalty imposed by the Department Heads, the Dean of the Schools or AIS.

 Likewise, students found to be guilty of academic offenses by the Student Disciplinary Committee may submit an appeal to the President against the verdict or the penalty imposed.